SUBMISSION WILL OPEN SOON

 Submission guidelines

 VikingPLoP accepts papers containing patterns or pattern languages as well as experience reports and papers related to the theory and use of patterns.
-Papers submitted to VikingPLoP cover a wide range of subjects, from technical issues, like distributed machine control and JavaScript programming, to social and organizational issues.
-We expect that papers introduce novel patterns or reports the usage of patterns e.g. in the following topics
+Papers submitted to VikingPLoP cover a wide range of subjects, from technical issues to social and organizational issues and artificial intelligence.

 - Embedded systems, distributed control systems, and other low level systems